BioinformaticsIASBS/Tensor/README.md

 ```

 ## TMTF Pipeline Usage
-Get a full description of the arguments and options involved in the pipeline:
+Get the full description of the arguments and options involved in the pipeline:
 ```
 python3 TMTF.py -h
 ```